udayangas/udayangas/README.md

 ### Hi there 👋
+Udayanga Sandaruwan is a dedicated technology enthusiast with a robust background in electronic system design, testing, and software development.
+With a strong passion for innovation, Udayanga excels in Python and Arduino programming, showcasing his expertise in creating cross-platform applications.
+His hands-on experience extends to the realms of IoT, where he designs smart home devices for automation using platforms like Home Assistant.
+Udayanga's commitment to quality and reliability is evident in his project contributions, such as a Digital Broadcast Service Quality Ensuring and Fault Alerting System for Master Control Rooms.
+With a blend of practical problem-solving skills and a diverse skill set, Udayanga is poised to make meaningful contributions in any dynamic technological landscape.

 <!--
 **udayangas/udayangas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.